Radio City Music Hall is located in the heart of Rockefeller Center at:

 To learn more about advertising opportunities at Radio City Music Hall, please contact our Advertising Sales department at 212-465-6283.

-*Tour content and prices are subject to change without notice.
-When an event is in progress there may be limited access to the seating area inside the Music Hall as well as the Hydraulics area.
+*Tour content, prices, dates and times are subject to change without notice.
+Tours are offered on a first come, first served basis and are subject to availability.
+When an event is in progress there may be limited access to the seating area inside the Music Hall and the Hydraulics area.
 Furthermore, tours may only be able to view the Auditorium from a private viewing area.

 During some concerts, the artists may request that guests be permitted to stand immediately in front of their seats during the entirety of the performance.
 On those occasions, standing guests shall continue to be respectful of others around them and avoid blocking the view of other guests.
 Standing on seats or any other building structure is not permitted and may result in ejection from the event.